N0Ls/Life-Is-Strange-GlyphIcons/README.md

  		<link rel="stylesheet" href="path/to/css/lis-glyphicons.css">

- * Use:
+ * Use for example:

  		<i class="lis lis-pokerface"></i>

  * Hella enjoy !

 ### Cheatsheet
 You can find a cheatsheet inside the repository.
 Just open cheatsheet.html in your browser.

 ### Licence
+Use of MoonIco App.
+Code licensed under MIT License.
 LIFE IS STRANGE is a registered trademark of Square Enix.

 ## Author